The Transport Finance Law Review: Portugal

 Portugal is regaining its importance in the shipping sector, and specifically in the asset finance industry through MAR.
-In fact, the second registry in Portugal has undergone a steady and sustainable increase over the past years and is drawing the attention of shipowners and finance parties alike.
-At the end of 2018, MAR had 662 ships.
-In 2017, MAR had 562 vessels14 and in 201615 MAR had 491 vessels (40 commercial yachts, 73 recreational craft and 378 commercial vessels), with a gross tonnage of 12,076,294.
-At the end of the previous year of 2015, a total of 399 vessels were registered, with a gross tonnage of 7,925,042.
-The average age of the ships dropped from 11.9 years in 2015 to 11.8 in 2016, and currently it is 11.7 years.16 In our experience, lenders from jurisdictions as varied as Spain, China and Japan are relying on Madeiran mortgages to secure financing.
+In fact, the second registry in Portugal has undergone a steady and sustainable increase over the past few years and is drawing the attention of shipowners and finance parties alike.
+At the end of December 2020, MAR had 786 ships, a 7.6 per cent year-to-date increase, growing for a fifth consecutive year by this metric.
+This data confirms the sustainability and strength of MAR's growth in a year marked by the global economic crises caused by the covid-19 pandemic.
+In our experience, lenders from jurisdictions as varied as Spain, China and Japan are relying on Madeiran mortgages to secure financing.

-MAR is not only impressive in numbers.
+MAR is not only impressive in terms of numbers.
 Its safety and quality standards maintain sound recognition worldwide.
-As a consequence, vessels flying the Portuguese flag were included, for the first time in 2017, in the index Qualship 21 of the United States Coast Guard.
-Likewise, Portugal maintained its position in the White List of the Paris MoU on Port State Control, which will be valid until June 2019.
+As a consequence, vessels flying the Portuguese flag have been included, since 2017, in the index Qualship 21 of the United States Coast Guard.
+Similarly, Portugal maintained its position in the White List of the Paris memorandum of understanding on port state control, which will be valid until June 2022.

 The growth of MAR has been drawing public attention to maritime issues, particularly regarding the concerns of creditors in the financing of vessels and tax issues from the exploitation of the same.
 As a consequence, the ordinary register is seeking to mimic MAR.
-On the other hand, there are ongoing – and much needed – modernisation efforts in areas adjacent to the shipping register.
+However, there are ongoing – and much-needed – modernisation efforts in areas adjacent to the shipping register.

-1 Hélder Frias is a counsel and Sofia Santos Júnior is a junior associate at Uría Menéndez – Proença de Carvalho.
-The authors would like to thank Maria João Dias and André Almeida Martins for their assistance in preparing this article.
-The information in this chapter was accurate as at April 2019.
+1 Hélder Frias is counsel and Sofia Santos Júnior is a junior associate at Uría Menéndez – Proença de Carvalho.

 7 The Single Port Invoice was enacted by Decree-Law 6/2017 of 6 January and Order 14/2017 of 10 January.